KZN Snake Catcher Rescues Biggest Black Mamba of His Career at Albert Luthuli Central Hospital

 Source: UGC

-A professional snake catcher successfully removed a large black mamba at the Albert Luthuli Central Hospital residences in Durban in May 2026.
-He promptly responded to an emergency call during his lunch.
-The expert catcher prevented a potentially dangerous situation, using snake tongs he received from the Africa Snakebite Institute (ASI).
+A professional snake catcher successfully removed a large black mamba at the Albert Luthuli Central Hospital residences in Durban on 10 May 2026.
+He promptly responded to an emergency call during his lunch on.
+The snake expert prevented a potentially dangerous situation, using snake tongs he received from the Africa Snakebite Institute (ASI).

 Handling a black mamba requires exceptional reflexes and deep knowledge.
 Black mambas are among the fastest and most dangerous in the world.
 Their neurotoxic venom can cause respiratory failure in humans within 20 minutes if left untreated.
 To manage this specific 3.75kg black mamba, Warren used a set of nylon-glass composite tongs that are lightweight and strong, allowing for precise control of large, aggressive snakes from a safer distance.
-Watch the video of the snake rescue below:
+Warren told Briefly News he contributed to his colleague and well-known snake rescuer Nick Evans' black mamba research:

 Read also